-- (2) Prior to making a recommendation to hire a candidate to fill a bargaining unit vacancy, the Chair or the Dean of the Library shall meet with the faculty members in the department /library to discuss the recommendations of the faculty search committee and shall make the faculty's views known to the hiring administrator. - (3) After receiving input from the faculty, the University Administration shall appoint the candidate it deems most qualified based upon the candidates' qualifications and competencies, and the approved standards and criteria.

-12.3 Employment Contracts.
+- (2) Prior to making a recommendation to hire a candidate to fill a bargaining unit vacancy, the Chair or the Dean of the Library shall meet with the faculty members in the department /library to discuss the recommendations of the faculty search committee and shall make the faculty's views known to the hiring administrator. - (3) After receiving input from the faculty, the University Administration shall appoint the candidate it deems most qualified based upon the candidates' qualifications and competencies, and the approved standards and criteria. - 12.3 Employment Contracts.
 All appointments shall be made on a University employment contract signed by the President or designee and the faculty member.
-The University employment contract shall contain the following elements:

-- (a) Date - (b) Classification title/rank and code - (c) Appointment status - (d) College and department, or other employment unit - (e) Length of the appointment - (f) Percent of full-time effort (FTE) assigned - (g) Salary rate - (h) A statement that the position is (1) tenured, (2) non-tenure earning, or (3) tenureearning.
+The University employment contract shall contain the following elements: - (a) Date - (b) Classification title/rank and code - (c) Appointment status - (d) College and department, or other employment unit - (e) Length of the appointment - (f) Percent of full-time effort (FTE) assigned - (g) Salary rate - (h) A statement that the position is (1) tenured, (2) non-tenure earning, or (3) tenureearning.
 If a year of service at another institution is being credited towards promotion to Professor, a statement to that effect shall be included. - (i) A statement informing the faculty member of his/her obligation to report all compensated outside activity and any non-compensated activity that the faculty member should reasonably perceive to be a conflict of interest. - (j) A statement of any special conditions of employment detailed in the letter of offer.
 If a condition of employment outlined in the letter of offer is not reflected in the employment contract, such special condition shall be operative and the employment contract shall be revised accordingly.

-- (k) A statement that the appointment is subject to the Constitution and law of the State of Florida and the United States, the rules of the University, and the provisions of this faculty Collective Bargaining Agreement. - (l) The following statement if the appointment is not subject to notice of non-reappointment: "Your employment under this contract will cease on the date indicated.
+- (k) A statement that the appointment is subject to the Constitution and law of the State of Florida and the United States, the rules of the University, and the provisions of this faculty Collective Bargaining Agreement. - (1) The following statement if the appointment is not subject to notice of non-reappointment: "Your employment under this contract will cease on the date indicated.
 No further notice of cessation of employment is required."
 Those appointments not subject to notice of non-reappointment are set forth in Article 13.2. - (m) The statement: "The faculty Collective Bargaining Agreement prohibits discrimination against any faculty member based upon race, color, sex (inclusive of Title IX), gender identity/expression, sexual orientation, religion, national origin, age, veteran status, disability, political affiliation, marital status, or faculty rights related to union activity as granted under Chapter 447, Florida Statutes.
 The Agreement prohibits retaliation against an individual who complains of discrimination or harassment or an individual who cooperates in an investigation of an alleged violation of law or University regulation.
-A claim of such discrimination against the University may be presented as a grievance pursuant to the provisions of the Grievance and Arbitration article. - (n) A statement that the faculty member's signature on the employment contract shall not be deemed a waiver of the right to process a grievance with respect to compliance with provisions of the Agreement. - (o) A statement that the salaries of faculty members in the department and the salaries of faculty in the same rank are a matter of public record and are available for review in the department office and in the Office of Human Resources. - (p) The statement: "If you have not been provided with a copy of the faculty collective Bargaining Agreement, notify your supervisor and you will be given one." - 12.4 Appointments. - (a) Salary Rate Calculation and Payment.
-The biweekly salary rate of faculty serving on calendar-year appointments shall be calculated by dividing the calendar-year salary rate by the actual number of pay periods in the calendar year. - (b) The academic year faculty contract shall normally be for thirty-nine (39) consecutive weeks and shall begin on the same date.
-However, the University Administration and the UFF recognize that there are exceptions to this provision and agree that the full academic-year salary rate associated with such appointments shall be paid across the appointment period. - (c) Change in Appointments.
+A claim of such discrimination against the University may be presented as a grievance pursuant to the provisions of the Grievance and Arbitration article. - (n) A statement that the faculty member's signature on the employment contract shall not be deemed a waiver of the right to process a grievance with respect to compliance with provisions of the Agreement. - (o) A statement that the salaries of faculty members in the department and the salaries of faculty in the same rank are a matter of public record and are available for review in the department office and in the Office of Human Resources. - (p) The statement: "If you have not been provided with a copy of the faculty Collective Bargaining Agreement, notify your supervisor and you will be given one."